 Since work orders are used by many different industries, there are countless variations of a work order that can exist.
 Here are some of the most common types of work orders to give you a good idea of what work orders look like in practice:

 An example of a work order for a residential services company could be pest control or landscaping project management.
-This type of work is generated by a customer that needs a service performed on the house, as part of a standing contract or routine home maintenance.
-Typically a technician is dispatched to a client site and given a description of the client request and instructions for the job.
+This type of work is generated by a customer who needs a service performed on the house, as part of a standing contract or routine home maintenance.
+Typically, a technician is dispatched to a client site and given a description of the client request and instructions for the job.

 An example of a work order for contractors could be a handyman business that is doing repairs or upkeep on homes.
-This type of work is requested by the client and the contractor assigns employees to a client site or job site with the tools and equipment needed to complete the work.
+This type of work is requested by the client, and the contractor assigns employees to a client site or job site with the tools and equipment needed to complete the work.
 Another example might be a painting contractor with teams in the field that are assigned locally to a paint job.

 An example of an inspection service work order could be for a home inspection business or building inspections.
-These types of services are assigned to inspectors in the field that use checklists and create a report on the condition of a property for home owners, property managers, and real estate transactions.
+These types of services are assigned to inspectors in the field who use checklists and create a report on the condition of a property for home owners, property managers, and real estate transactions.

 An example of a work order for a utilities business could be for an oil and gas company with production repairs taking place in the field.
 This type of work order is typically an internal request so that utilities companies can easily assign maintenance jobs to the right workers in the field.